Austin–Bergstrom International Airport

 Airport News

-Austin-Bergstrom International Airport (AUS) will receive $39.1 million in federal funds from the Federal Aviation Administration (FAA) as part of the Bipartisan Infrastructure Bill.
-This significant allocation will support two vital near-term and long-term improvement …
+Austin-Bergstrom International Airport (AUS) announced on Thursday that it has been awarded $33.27 million from the Federal Aviation Administration’s (FAA) Airport Terminal Program as part of the Bipartisan Infrastructure Bill.
+The awarded funds will support …

 Contact